 The main difference is in the functionality of sub-accounts and team members.

 A sub-account can only receive and work with shared profiles from users with Team, Scale or Custom subscriptions.
 However, the sub-account holder cannot create their own browser profiles.

 When working with the team members, you can assign different permissions to shared profiles, such as 'launch only', or allow your team members to create and edit profiles as well.

 You can read more about team members and how to start using them in our Teamwork 2.0 documentation.

 What does Beta version mean?

 When releasing a new version, we cannot guarantee that all the features will be working correctly, despite our extensive testing.
 However, you can still download a new version and try its new features.
 If you notice any issues, let us know.
-This will allow us to fix these issues as quickly as possible.
+This allows us to fix these issues as quickly as possible.